 This data was compiled by the Food Resource and Action Center from Gallup Healthways Well-being Index data.
 The Gallup Healthways survey asks the following question: "Have there been times in the past twelve months when you did not have enough money to buy food that you or your family needed?"
-The percentage of affirmative responses has seen an overall decline since 2008.
+The percentage of affirmative responses has seen an overall decline since 2008, with one year gap of data not collected in 2013.